direct to content

 History

 The Royal Netherlands Navy light cruiser Hr.Ms.
-De Ruyter was laid down on September 16, 1933 at the Wilton Fijenoord dockyard in Schiedam.
-She was launched on March 11, 1935 and commissioned on October 3, 1936 by Captain A.C. van der Sande Lacoste.
+De Ruyter was laid down on September 16, 1933 at the Wilton Fijenoord dockyard.
+She was launched on March 11, 1935 and commissioned on October 3, 1936 under Captain A.C. van der Sande Lacoste.
+In 1937 the ship was stationed in the former Dutch East Indies, where it was when World War II broke out.

-She was intended for the defense of the Dutch East Indies and originally designed as a 5000-ton ship with a lighter armament, but due to the cost-cutting policy that went into her design, De Ruyter would prove not to be up to the task.
-Especially the ship's main battery of seven 150 mm guns was considerably under powered compared to other ships of the time.
-During World War II, the Netherlands Navy and De Ruyter stood no chance of warding off the Japanese Invasion of the East Indies.
+She was intended for the defense of the colony and originally designed as a 5000-ton ship with a lighter armament, but due to the cost-cutting policy that went into her design, De Ruyter would prove not to be up to the task.
+Especially the ship's main battery of seven 150 mm guns was considerably underpowered compared to other ships of the time.

 Battle of the Java Sea

-The battle began ca. 16:00.
-Although the fleets were equally matched in numbers, the Japanese cruisers had better fire range and armour.
-In the first phase of the battle, the cruiser Exeter was hit and Hr.Ms.
-Kortenaer sunk by a torpedo.
-In the evening at about 21:30.
-The HMS Jupiter ran onto a mine and sunk.
+The battle began around 16:00.
+Although the fleets were equally matched in numbers, the Japanese cruisers had better firing range and armour.
+In the first phase of the battle, the cruiser Exeter was hit and the Kortenaer was sunk by a torpedo.
+The Jupiter ran onto a mine and sunk.
 By now Doorman's command was reduced to four cruisers.

 Sinking of the De Ruyter

 At 23:00 they found the Japanese Fleet for the second time.
-Both columns exchanged fire in the darkness at long range.
-In this engagement Hr.Ms.
-De Ruyter and Hr.Ms.
-Java were sunk by torpedoes.
+Both sides exchanged fire in the darkness at long range.
+In this engagement the De Ruyter and the Java were sunk by torpedoes.
 The 168 m long ship disappeared into the waves along with 345 of its men, including Rear Admiral Doorman who chose to go down with his ship.
 The Japanese invasion fleet was delayed, but not prevented from making a landing on Java.
-Another four allied ships were sunk during the battle, which factually eradicated Dutch presence in South-East Asian waters and marked the end to the Dutch colonial age.
+Another four allied ships were sunk during the battle, which factually eradicated Dutch presence in South-East Asian waters and marked the end of the Dutch colonial age.
 The surviving cruisers, Houston and Perth, were sunk on the evening of the same day as they attempted to withdraw to Ceylon.

 Survivors

-109 survivors were taken as prisoners of war.
-Two people on board were doubly fortunate; sailor Klaas Leendert de Bruin (1914-1957) was rescued by an unknown ship and the American Marvin Edward Sholar (1912) was rescued by the USS S-37.
+109 survivors of the De Ruyter were taken as prisoners of war.
+Two people on board were doubly fortunate; sailor Klaas Leendert de Bruin was rescued by an unknown ship and the American Marvin Edward Sholar was rescued by the USS S-37.

 Description

-Propulsion: three Parsons geared steam turbines, six Yarrow boilers (66,000 shp)
+Propulsion: 3x Parsons geared steam turbines, 6x Yarrow boilers

 MasterKarel Doorman